3ph/walletconnect_qrcode_modal_dart/README.md

 List of customisable widgets:

 - `ModalWidget` - represents the whole modal
+- `ModalSelectorWidget` - represents the segmented control widget for choosing between list and QR code
 - `ModalSegmentThumbWidget` - represents a segment in the main segmented control widget
 - `ModalWalletButtonWidget` - represents the single button widget (for Android)
 - `ModalWalletListWidget` - represents the list of wallets (for iOS and desktop)